1. Purpose and application

-8.2 Names and addresses of Register4 members who are actively participating in the research project may only be kept for the length of the research project as specified in the Register4 application form.
-In particular, no confidential information (including names and addresses) may be passed on to any third party without written approval from the Register4.
-Names and address of Register4 members who were screened out of the research project, refused to participate in the research project, or withdrew from the research project, must not be retained once it has been confirmed they will not, or are no longer an active participant in the research project.
+8.2 Personal information of Register4 Members may only be kept by a research institution as long as it is needed for an approved research project or until the end of the research project as specified in the Register4 application form or as permitted under the Privacy Act 1988 (Cth) (whichever period of time is shorter), unless Register4 agrees otherwise.
+In particular, no confidential information (including names and addresses) may be transferred outside Australia or passed on to any third party outside the research team without prior written approval from Register4 and the relevant Register4 Member(s).
+Names and addresses of Register4 Members who were screened out of the research project, refused to participate in the research project, or withdrew from the research project, must not be retained once it has been confirmed they will not, or are no longer an active participant in the research project.

-8.4 Register4 must be notified of any security breach that involves Register4 data, or in any circumstances that lead you to believe that the security may have been compromised.
+8.4 Register4 must be notified of any security breach that involves Register4 data, or of any circumstances that lead you to believe that the security may have been compromised.

-10.1 If researchers wish to approach Register4 members for a subsequent or follow-up study outside the scope of their original application, or otherwise vary the procedures in the initial protocol, standard Register4 application procedures (outlined above) will need to be followed.
-Researchers are not permitted to re-contact members who participated in their original study for any future or follow-up studies without permission from Register4.
+10.1 If researchers wish to approach Register4 Members for a subsequent or follow-up study outside the scope of their original application, or otherwise vary the procedures in the initial protocol, standard Register4 application procedures (outlined above) will need to be followed.
+Researchers are not permitted to re-contact Register 4 Members who participated in their original study for any future or follow-up studies without permission from Register4.

 11.1 It is mandatory for researchers utilising Register4 to acknowledge the resource in any presentation and or published work that results from using the resource, using the standard acknowledgement clause supplied by Register4.

-11.2 A reprint of all publications that result from a study must be sent to the Register4.
+11.2 A reprint of all publications that result from a study using Register4 information must be sent to the Register4.